fireton/NeuroWorms/README.md

 ## Getting Started

-If you want to try out NeuroWorms or contribute to its development, here are the steps to get started:
+To get started with NeuroWorms, follow these simple steps:

 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/yourusername/NeuroWorms.git
    ```

-2. **Install Dependencies:**
-   Make sure you have all the necessary dependencies installed.
-You can find a list of required packages in the `requirements.txt` file.

-3. **Run the Simulation:**
+2. **Open in Visual Studio:**
+   - Open the `NeuroWorms.sln` solution file in Visual Studio.

-   Use the provided scripts to run the simulation and observe the evolution of worms' neural networks.
+You're now ready to explore and run the project in Visual Studio.
+This will allow you to work with the code, make modifications, and run the simulation to observe the evolution of worms' neural networks.

 ## Contributing

 If you're interested in contributing to this project, we welcome your contributions!
-Feel free to open issues, submit pull requests, or suggest new features and improvements.
+Feel free to open issues, submit pull requests, or suggest new features and improvements on our [GitHub Issues page](https://github.com/fireton/NeuroWorms/issues).

 ## License